jaymeh/tracker/README.md

-# Cliph
+# Tracker

-Example of CLI app in PHP
+Command line Tracker app which specialises in taking times recorded in Toggl and importing them into Codebase using API's

 # Install